Last month, a daughter’s Facebook post cost her father an $80K age-discrimination settlement (more on that here).

 [** Editor’s Note: Ms. Painter was Dr. Atwood’s babysitter too.
 Not kidding about that.]

-Anyway, during litigation, the defendants, the dentist and his practice, wanted to obtain copies of Facebook posts from Ms. Painter in which she supposedly commented about how much she enjoyed her job, how Urgent Dental was a great place to work, and how Dr. Atwood was a great boss and she enjoyed working
+Anyway, during litigation, the defendants, the dentist and his practice, wanted to obtain copies of Facebook posts from Ms. Painter in which she supposedly commented about how much she enjoyed her job, how Urgent Dental was a great place to work, and how Dr. Atwood was a great boss and she enjoyed working under with him.

 Ms. Painter’s counsel conceded that her client deleted those Facebook comments and that she deleted those comments after she retained counsel for this litigation.
 However, Ms. Painter argued that she should avoid court sanctions because the posts were not relevant and Ms. Painter was only 22 and didn’t know any better that it’s improper to destroy potentially relevant evidence after you sue someone.